lban2049/tokio/.aigne/doc-smith/docs/api-time.md

 }
 ```

-### interval()
+### interval

+`pub fn interval(period: Duration) -> Interval`

-Creates a new `Interval` that yields ticks at a specified `period`.
+Creates a new `Interval` that yields ticks with an interval of `period`.
 The first tick completes immediately.

-`pub fn interval(period: Duration) -> Interval`

-The key difference between `interval` and `sleep` in a loop is that `Interval` accounts for the time spent between ticks.
-If a task takes some time, `interval` will shorten the next wait period to maintain the overall frequency, whereas a loop with `sleep` would drift.
+The default missed tick behavior is `Burst`.

+An interval will tick indefinitely.
+Dropping the `Interval` value cancels it.

 #### Panics